 DIY Snow Globes, With or Without Water

-Now first, I’d like to say a few words about DIY snow globes.
-Did you know that the original snow globes were DIY snow globes?
+First, I’d like to say a few words about DIY snow globes.
+Did you know the original snow globes were DIY snow globes?
 The L.A.
 Times published a fascinating article about the Snow Globe Museum in Vienna.
-They report that the first snow globe ever was made in the very house that the Snow Globe Museum inhabits, at the turn of the 20th Century.
-The inventor was a medical instrument technician named Erwin Perzy, who created the first snow dome in a failed attempt at making a candle light magnifier.
-Go figure, right?
+They report that the first snow globe ever was made at the turn of the 20th century, in the very house that the Snow Globe Museum now inhabits.
+The inventor was a medical instrument technician named Erwin Perzy, who created the first snow dome in a failed attempt at making a candlelight magnifier.
 Who knew?

 Let’s get down to business.
 You can make either a snow globe that contains water, or a faux snow globe, containing no water.
 Is one better than the other?
-The original snow globe, made by Perzy in Vienna, contained water.
-It was, in fact, the suspension of tinsel in the water that reminded him of snow in the first place.
-Nevertheless, it certainly would be easier and cheaper to ship dry snow globes to friends and family, and when flying, you can take the dry version in your carry on luggage without raising any TSA eyebrows.
+The original snow globe contained water.
+It was, in fact, the suspension of tinsel in water that reminded Perzy of snow in the first place.
+Nevertheless, nowadays it certainly would be easier and cheaper to ship dry snow globes to friends and family, and when flying, you could take the dry version in your carry-on luggage without raising any TSA eyebrows.

-As you can see, if you are enterprising and you have a thing for glitter and plastic figurines, your spaghetti sauce and olive jars could become festive decorations for friends and family.
+As you can see, if you are enterprising and have a thing for glitter and plastic figurines, your repurposed spaghetti sauce and olive jars could become festive decorations for friends and family.